akamai/cli-eaa/README.md

 #### Display certificates

-The following command `cert` will display all the certificate you have configured in EAA.
-It will also display the CN and SAN attribute and display all the thoses in the `hosts` field.
-If multiple, we use `+` as a separator.
+The command `cert` displays all the certificate you have configured in EAA, along with the CN and SAN attribute in the `hosts` field, as a `+` separated list.

-Here an example with a wildcard certificate:
+Example with a wildcard certificate:

 ```
 $ akamai eaa cert | head -n1